-The Longmont City Council is considering an update to Longmont’s electric and water rates at its Dec.
+The Longmont City Council has begun to adopt an update to Longmont’s electric and water rates at its Dec.
 3, 2019 meeting.
 These rates will remain competitive with other Front Range communities and will also allow Longmont to:

 - Upgrade the City’s electric metering system to Advanced Metering Infrastructure (AMI).

 - Improve the Customer Information System (CIS) used for utility billing.